N° 4

 When people ask me what the most important thing is in life, I answer: ‘Just breathe.’

-Book courtesy of Domain Grivot
+by Pascale Girardin Book courtesy of Domain Grivot

 An evening in Burgundy reveals the definition of wine terroir.